The Multiple Myeloma Research Foundation Inc

 - Kathy Giusti, Board Member and Co-Founder - Continues to serve as spokesperson and relationship steward for the foundation

 Michael Andreini (President and CEO at time of quote) stated: "To better understand myeloma, researchers need to understand how the disease affects all patients.
-Only then will we be able to find the most effective personalized treatments."
+Only then will we be able to find the most effective personalised treatments."

 From founder Kathy Giusti on research priorities: "We see new hope every day as we share big data to drive discovery and pursue innovative approaches in immune therapy, targeted drugs and trial design."